movementkitchen/website/src/pages/courses-workshops/index.md

 #### Whole Body Core Strength 6-Week Course

-Starting on the 4th of March
+Starting on the 18th of March

-After the first, completely sold out Whole Body Core Strength course I've decided to offer a re-run this spring.
+After the first, sold out Whole Body Core Strength course I've decided to offer a re-run this spring.

 This unique course brings together private movement coaching, small group classes and experiential workshops exploring the idea of ''core strength'', so